 Katie Ledecky, one of the most brilliant U.S. swimmers, has built a remarkable legacy in Olympic swimming.
 As she aims for her eighth gold medal in her career at the Paris 2024 Olympic Games, let’s take a look at her incredible achievements so far.

-The 27-year-old from Washington, D.C., has secured 7 gold medals, 3 silver medals, and one bronze medal, which she won in the 400m freestyle on Saturday, July 27.
-This brings her total to 11 Olympic medals in her career so far.
-If she clinches two more golds in Paris, Ledecky could become the all-time winningest woman in swimming.
+The 27-year-old from Washington, D.C., has secured 9 gold medals, 4 silver medals, and one bronze medal.
+This brings her total to 14 Olympic medals in her career so far.
+With the two gold medals that she won at the Paris 2024 Olympic Games, Ledecky became the all-time winningest woman in swimming.

 Michael Phelps, the legendary swimmer, once said of his compatriot, “She is the greatest swimmer of our time.”
-As the Paris 2024 Olympic Games kicked off, Team USA had already secured its first five medals, including a bronze by Ledecky.
+As the Paris 2024 Olympic Games kicked off, Team USA is the leader in the medal standings, including four medals by Ledecky.

 Katie Ledecky’s Olympic medals